rursache/qBittorrent-RaspberryPi/README.md

 # qBittorrent 4.4.x on Raspberry Pi (arm64 + armhf)

+⚠️ No longer supported, migrate to a [docker installation](https://hub.docker.com/r/linuxserver/qbittorrent) for a hassle-free experience

 The existing qBittorrent package on Raspberry Pi OS is outdated.
 The various online guides and wiki pages are outdated or does not provide a way to "cook" a `.deb` package file.

 This repo wants to solve that by providing a working compiling script while also offering pre-made `.deb` packages for both **libtorrent** and **qbittorrent**.